scikit-hep/uproot5/docs-sphinx/basic.rst

 As with the single-file method, you'll want to restrict the set of TBranches to include only those you use.
 (See `Filtering TBranches <#filtering-tbranches>`__ above.)

-The specification of file names has to include paths to the ``TTree`` objects (more generally, :py:class:`~uproot.behaviors.TBranch.HasBranches` objects), so the colon (``:``) separating file path and object path `described above <#finding-objects-in-a-file>` is more than just a convenience in this case.
+The specification of file names has to include paths to the ``TTree`` objects (more generally, :doc:`uproot.behaviors.TBranch.HasBranches` objects), so the colon (``:``) separating file path and object path `described above <#finding-objects-in-a-file>` is more than just a convenience in this case.
 Since it is possible for file paths to include colons as part of the file or directory name, the following alternate syntax can also be used:

 .. code-block:: python